-A question from one of our teachers prompts me to ask for feedback re overpainting oils with acrylics.
-Margaret, from Queensland, tells me she was always taught that you can't successfully paint acrylics over oils but she doesn't know the science behind it.
+A teacher, Margaret from Queensland, wrote to us because she was always taught that you can’t successfully paint acrylics over oils, but she doesn’t know the science behind it.
 She was challenged by someone who maintained it was possible at one of her demonstrations recently and was at a loss to explain her belief.

 Oil paint absorbs oxygen to dry and cure.
 If it is overpainted too soon, the top layer, which gets more oxygen, cures first and becomes brittle while the under layer is still settling down and moving.
 When doing thicker underpainting, it should be left for six months before continuing to allow the first layer to dry and cure through.